openshift/installer/Documentation/install/azure/azure-terraform.md

 }
 ```

-Export variables that correspond to the data that was just generated.
-The subscription is your Azure Subscription ID.
+Export the following environment variables with values obtained from the output of the role assignment.
+As noted above, `ARM_SUBSCRIPTION_ID` is the `id` of the Azure account returned by `az login`.

 ```
+# id field in az login output
 $ export ARM_SUBSCRIPTION_ID=abc-123-456
+# appID field in az ad output
 $ export ARM_CLIENT_ID=generated-app-id
+# password field in az ad output
 $ export ARM_CLIENT_SECRET=generated-pass
+# tenant field in az ad output
 $ export ARM_TENANT_ID=generated-tenant
 ```

-Now we're ready to specify our cluster configuration.
+With the environment set, it's time to specify the deployment details for the cluster.

 ## Customize the deployment

-Customizations to the base installation live in `examples/terraform.tfvars.azure`.
-Export a variable that will be your cluster identifier:
+Possible customizations to the base installation are listed in `examples/terraform.tfvars.azure`.
+Choose a cluster name to identify the cluster.
+Export an environment variable with the chosen cluster name.
+In this example, `my-cluster` is used.

 ```
 $ export CLUSTER=my-cluster
 ```

-Create a build directory to hold your customizations and copy the example file into it:
+Create a build directory for the new cluster and copy the example file into it:

 ```
 $ mkdir -p build/${CLUSTER}
 $ cp examples/terraform.tfvars.azure build/${CLUSTER}/terraform.tfvars
 ```

-Edit the parameters with your Azure details, domain name, license, etc. [View all of the Azure specific options][azure-vars] and [the common Tectonic variables][vars].
+Edit the parameters in `build/$CLUSTER/terraform.tfvars` with the deployment's Azure details, domain name, license, and pull secret.
+[View all of the Azure specific options][azure-vars] and [the common Tectonic variables][vars].

+### Key values for basic Azure deployment

+These are the basic values that must be adjusted for each Tectonic deployment on Azure.
+See the details of each value in the `terraform.tfvars` file.

+* `tectonic_admin_email` - For the initial Console login
+* `tectonic_admin_password_hash` - Bcrypted value
+* `tectonic_azure_client_secret` - As in `ARM_CLIENT_SECRET` above
+* `tectonic_azure_ssh_key` - Full path the the public key part of the key added to `ssh-agent` above
+* `tectonic_base_domain` - The DNS domain or subdomain delegated to an Azure DNS zone above
+* `tectonic_azure_external_dns_zone_id` - Get with `az network dns zone list`
+* `tectonic_cluster_name` - Usually matches `$CLUSTER` as set above
+* `tectonic_license_path` - Full path to `tectonic-license.txt` file downloaded from Tectonic account
+* `tectonic_pull_secret_path` - Full path to `config.json` container pull secret file downloaded from Tectonic account

 ## Deploy the cluster

-Test out the plan before deploying everything:
+Check the plan before deploying:

 ```
 $ terraform plan -var-file=build/${CLUSTER}/terraform.tfvars platforms/azure